Storage Rental: Everything You Need to Know

-To bring, or not to bring-that is the question as you look at your child’s toy chest (that you still have even though she’s a teenager now) and your favorite — albeit worse-for-wear — recliner.
+To bring, or not to bring-that is the question as you look at your child’s toy chest (that you still have even though she’s now a teenager) and your favorite — albeit worse-for-wear — recliner.

 Worry not.
-Before you resign yourself to getting rid of your things, renting a storage unit might be just the answer you’re looking for.
+Instead of resigning yourself to getting rid of your things, a storage rental unit could be the solution.
+But, how does self storage work? .

-If getting to the storage unit means maneuvering down one-way streets or crossing multiple lanes of traffic, you might want to reconsider — especially if you’ve elected to move yourself and it’s your first time behind the wheel of a lumbering moving truck.
+If getting to the storage space means maneuvering down one-way streets or crossing multiple lanes of traffic, you might want to find a storage facility that’s easier to access — especially if you’ve elected to move yourself and it’s your first time behind the wheel of a lumbering moving truck.

 Most facilities offer 24-hour access, but not all.
 If you’ve found one that’s nearby at the right price, but it’s only open during regular business hours, be absolutely sure you’re okay with limited access.
-You never know when you’ll need emergency access to your things (or when interior design inspiration could strike), and waiting for access could be annoying.
+You never know when you’ll want to add to or retrieve things from your storage space (or when interior design inspiration could strike), and waiting for the storage facility to open could be annoying.

 You’ll also want a unit that’s easy to get to within the facility.
-In multi-storied facilities, first-floor units cost more and are often the first to go, but if you expect to make frequent visits to the unit, the extra cost might be worth it.
+In multi-storied buildings, first-floor storage spaces cost more and are often the first to go, but if you expect to make frequent visits to the unit, the extra cost might be worth it.

 You wouldn’t (and shouldn’t) trust your belongings to just anyone.
-“Security of belongings” is a major concern for most individuals looking for a storage unit.
-Before renting, check the crime rate in the area and research which security measures the facility employs.
+“Security of belongings” is a major concern for most individuals looking for a storage space for rent.
+Before selecting a facility, check the crime rate in the area and research what security measures are employed.

 What to look for:

-• Determine how your belongings will be protected.
-Common theft deterrents include keyed entry, security lights, video monitoring, electronic security codes, and even guards.
+- Determine how your belongings will be protected.
+Common theft deterrents include coded entries, security lights, video monitoring, and even guards.

-Inquire about fire prevention methods such as smoke detector locations, sprinklers, and fire unit response times.
-It is unlikely a fire will occur, but it’s a calming peace of mind knowing these precautions are in place if one does.
+Inquire about fire prevention methods such as smoke detector locations, sprinklers, fire extinguishers, and fire department response times.
+It is unlikely a fire will occur, but knowing these precautions are in place can give you peace of mind.

 Water damage and mildew are also concerns.
 Don’t be afraid to ask about previous water damage incidents from storms, and how these issues were resolved.
 Additionally, items such as bedding, mattresses, metal, books, and photos can be susceptible to mildew or condensation damage — which a climate-controlled unit will most likely alleviate.

 Rodents, roaches, ants, and other pests can be a problem in some storage units.
-Most facilities will have some sort of monthly pest control service, but we recommend you verify this with management, as infestations quickly spread from one unit to another.
+Most facilities will have monthly pest control service, but we recommend you verify this with management, as infestations quickly spread from one unit to another.

 Most importantly, find out if your belongings are protected with insurance should anything you own be damaged or stolen.

-Armed with your newfound storage space search knowledge, you’ve shopped around and narrowed down your faves.
-Now it’s time for the most important step of all: visit every facility on your shortlist.
+Armed with your newfound storage rental knowledge, you’ve shopped around and narrowed your list to your faves.
+Now it’s time for the most important step: visit every facility on your shortlist.
 We’ve put together a list of key questions to ask management before signing on the dotted line.